 The Mattermost Push Notification Service (MPNS) should be behind your firewall inside your private network.
-MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for iTunes or Google Play, or directly to mobile apps within an Enterprise App Store behind your firewall.
+MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for iOS App Store or Google Play, or directly to mobile apps within an Enterprise App Store behind your firewall.

-Certificate-based authentication for mobile devices is planned for Mattermost E20, contact the Enterprise Sales Team for more information.
+For support for certificate-based authentication for mobile devices, contact the Enterprise Sales Team for more information.

 Mattermost mobile applications can also be deployed via EMM providers who support AppConfig such as Blackberry UEM, Mobileiron, and Airwatch.
 EMM solutions typically offer “App Tunnel” or per-app VPN capabilities that can be used to connect to mobile apps behind a VPN.